-Adding Piwik isn’t super straight forward, this is why you have a guide with 3 steps here, two of which are optional, depending on your situation.
+Adding Matomo (formerly called Piwik) isn’t super straight forward, this is why you have a guide with 3 steps here, two of which are optional, depending on your situation.

-Add “Piwik” from the selection of services in the iubenda dashboard.
+Add “Matomo” from the selection of services in the iubenda dashboard.

-Add “Analytics collected directly”, but this is really optional since it repeats what the Piwik disclosure says.
+Add “Analytics collected directly”, but this is really optional since it repeats what the Matomo disclosure says.

 If you want to add your opt-out link you need to link to the opt-out on another page of your site, but clearly describe the process needed to do so.
 It’s paramount that this process isn’t perceived as a way to circumvent or hide the opt-out link.

-Your Piwik opt-out iframe can be found in your Piwik installation under
+Your Matomo opt-out iframe can be found in your Matomo installation under

 Settings > Privacy.
 Just in case this isn’t clear yet, get your own opt-out link, this one shows an example link.

 Have you added your corresponding opt-out link?
 Good.
-Now let’s get the final step done in which we’ll need to modifiy the wording displayed by the iframe if your page isn’t English.
+Now let’s get the final step done in which we’ll need to modify the wording displayed by the iframe if your page isn’t English.

-By adding the iframe provided in the piwik admin, you will necessarily end up with English copy.
+By adding the iframe provided in the Matomo admin, you will necessarily end up with English copy.
 This is what the copy says:

 “Opt-out complete; your visits to this website will not be recorded by the Web Analytics tool.